 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-In conclusion, neither thehypenewz[.]com or websites that it promotes are trustworthy.
-Such pages should be avoided and never allowed to show their notifications.
-If a browser opens thehypenewz[.]com or other websites by itself, there is a high chance that it has some PUA installed on it (or there is some PUA installed on the operating system).
+In summary, neither thehypenewz[.]com nor websites that it promotes are trustworthy.
+These pages should be avoided and never allowed to show notifications.
+If a browser opens thehypenewz[.]com or other websites automatically, there is a high probability that a PUA is installed on the browser or operating system.

-Typically, users download and install such apps unknowingly.
-A couple of methods that are used to distribute PUAs are described in the paragraph below.
+Typically, users download and install these apps inadvertently.
+Some methods that are used to distribute PUAs are described below.

 How did adware install on my computer?